aniculescu/serenade-wind/_posts/2020-12-10-never-alone.md

 # Never Alone

-This blog is a grab bag of stories and inspiration over the past few weeks touching on the inherent fear that comes with significant passagemaking.
-We'll be offshore sailing for over 1,000 nautical miles and will not see another soul.
+This post is a grab bag of stories and inspiration over the past few weeks touching on the inherent fear that comes with significant passagemaking.
 While we've touched upon our inherent tendency to be [selectively social](/posts/selectively-social/), we see this as an opportunity to be closer to nature and to each other.